-U.S., Allied Aircraft Sharpen Readiness in Norway
+U.S., Allied aircraft sharpen readiness in Norway

 |0

-This work, U.S., Allied Aircraft Sharpen Readiness in Norway, by SSgt Tambri Cason, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S., Allied aircraft sharpen readiness in Norway, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.